aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: Install Aspose.Words for SharePoint - Aspose.Words for SharePoint
+title: Install Aspose.Words for SharePoint
+second_title: Aspose.Words for SharePoint
 articleTitle: Install Aspose.Words for SharePoint
 linktitle: Install Aspose.Words for SharePoint
 description: "How to install Aspose.Words for SharePoint."